seamusabshere/upsert/README.md

 ### One by one

 Faster than just doing `Pet.create`...
-85% faster on PostgreSQL, for example.
+85% faster on PostgreSQL, for example, than all the different native ActiveRecord methods I've tried.
 But no validations or anything.

     upsert = Upsert.new Pet.connection, Pet.table_name
     upsert.row({:name => 'Jerry'}, :breed => 'beagle')
     upsert.row({:name => 'Pierre'}, :breed => 'tabby')

-### Streaming
+### Batch mode

 Rows are buffered in memory until it's efficient to send them to the database.
 Currently this only provides an advantage on MySQL because it uses `ON DUPLICATE KEY UPDATE`... but if a similar method appears in PostgreSQL, the same code will still work.

-    Upsert.stream(Pet.connection, Pet.table_name) do |upsert|
+    Upsert.batch(Pet.connection, Pet.table_name) do |upsert|
       upsert.row({:name => 'Jerry'}, :breed => 'beagle')
       upsert.row({:name => 'Pierre'}, :breed => 'tabby')
     end

 ### `ActiveRecord::Base.upsert` (optional)

-For bulk upserts, you probably still want to use `Upsert.stream`.
+For bulk upserts, you probably still want to use `Upsert.batch`.

     require 'upsert/active_record_upsert'
     Pet.upsert({:name => 'Jerry'}, :breed => 'beagle')